kubeflow/community/guidelines/creating_dockerfiles.md

 # Guidelines for creating Docker images for Kubeflow applications

-Authors: duselvar@cisco.com, jlewi@google.com, adselvaraj@cisco, jtf.github@gmail.com
+Authors: duselvar@cisco.com, jlewi@google.com, adselvaraj@cisco.com, jtf.github@gmail.com

 ## Objective

-The purpose of this document is to outline a process for creating docker images maintained by our community for Kubeflow Applications.
+The purpose of this document is to outline a process for creating docker images maintained by our community for Kubeflow applications.

 The main goals are to:

-1. Establish a process around creating images for Kubeflow Applications.
+1. Establish a process around creating images for Kubeflow applications.
-1. Improve security of the images built for running Kubeflow Applications.
+1. Improve security of the images built for running Kubeflow applications.

 ## Scope